ASTex-ICube/DiffPPTBF/estimation2/README.md

 - JAX compiles code at execution time, and then caches this code for efficient execution on the GPU (see
-[Just In Time Compilation with JAX](https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html)), this is why the first execution takes a longer time thatn the subsequent executions.
+[Just In Time Compilation with JAX](https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html)).
+The compiled code is not cached on-disk (which is actually not supported by JAX, as far as we know) and is re-compiled at each execution of the code.

 - Sometimes, the best estimation result is not given by the tiling type with the highest score in the output of Optimization Phase #1.
 This is